Moodle API

 In the Dashboard go to

-If you don’t have a template yet, you can create one by first building a custom study:
+If you don’t have a template yet, you can create one in two ways:

 In the Dashboard, go to